 4.1.2 All chain is to be subjected to proof load tests, sample break load tests and sample mechanical tests after final heat treatment in the presence of a syrveyor.
 Where the manufacturer has a procedure to record proof loads and the surveyor is satisfied with the adequacy of the recording system, the Surveyor needs not to witness all proof load tests.
 The surveyor is to satisfy himself that the testing machines are calibrated and maintained in a satisfactory condition.
-Prior to testing and inspection the chain is to be free from scale, paint or other coating.
-The chain is to be sand-or shot blasted to meet this requirement.
+Prior to inspection the chain is to be free from scale, paint or other coating and is to have a suitably prepared surface as per the applied NDE testing standard.
+The chain is to be sand-or shot blast to meet this requirement.